crimx/observable-hooks/docs/api/README.md

 Note that changes of callbacks will not trigger an emission.
 If you need that just create another Observable of the callback with [`useObservable`](#useobservable).
 :::

+::: warning
+Due to the design of RxJS, once an error occurs in an observable, the observable is killed.
+You should prevent errors from reaching observables or [`catchError`][catchError] in sub-observables.
+You can also make the observable as state and replace it on error. `useSubscription` will automatically switch to the new one.
+::: warning

 **Type parameters:**

 - `TInput` Input value within Observable.